 If you go with customer journey maps, we highly recommend you keep the two criteria in mind.

 These maps are a compact visualization of an end-to-end customer experience, and they can take many forms (infographics, illustrations, diagrams – all that good stuff).
-These maps illustrate all the places and touchpoints customers come into contact with your brand, online or off… and they help you look at your brand, product, and processes through the customer’s lens so that you can visualize their literal journey through the funnel.
+A customer journey map illustrates all the places and touchpoints customers come into contact with your brand, online or off… and they help you look at your brand, product, and processes through the customer’s lens so that you can visualize the literal customer journey through the funnel.

 Matthew Fairweather, director of Matthew Fairweather Ltd, says:

-Here’s what you need to understand about customer journey maps:
+Here’s what you need to create an effective customer journey map:

 1. Nail down your buyer persona

-The first step in creating a journey map is understanding who your customers are.
+The first step in creating a customer journey map is understanding who your customers are.

 Shay Namdarian of Collective Campus explains: